jwa91/python-template/README.md

 ## Setup & Usage

-To use this template and the included workflow tools efficiently, it is recommended to source the included `python-functions.sh` script in your shell configuration.
+To use this template you only need the `python-functions.sh` script.
+The script uses copier to fetch the template directly from GitHub when you create a project.
+If needed, you could modify the template and point the script to either a local path or your own repository.

 ### 1. Configure your Shell

-Add the following to your `.zshrc` (or `.bashrc`):
+Download the script and add the following to your `.zshrc` (or `.bashrc`):

 ```bash
 # --- Python Project Management ---